Critics take aim at charitable money sitting in donor funds

 The proposed reforms have opened a rift in philanthropy circles among billionaire donors, community foundations and trade associations and have sparked intense lobbying efforts both for and against the legislation.

 The debate was ignited when John Arnold, a Texas-based billionaire who made his fortune in hedge funds and now co-chairs Arnold Ventures, joined with a group of scholars and philanthropies to propose a set of reforms under a coalition they called The Initiative to Accelerate Charitable Giving.
-The group met with lawmakers to advocate for the reforms, which have largely been incorporated into the Senate bill.
+Members of the group met with lawmakers to advocate for the reforms, which have largely been incorporated into the Senate bill.

 What sparked Arnold’s interest, he said, was seeing rich people with philanthropic intent funneling money into DAFs yet distributing very little of it to charities.